 However, selecting a Resource Pool container from the Topology tab displays a Resource Pools Relationship Tree on the Summary tab.
-This tree contains every resource pool that belongs to the clusters within the associated vCenter.
-This is useful if you want to see how those resource pools are laid out, or if you want to take a look at the utilization statistics for each configured resource pool on the vCenter.
+This tree contains every resource pool that belongs to the clusters within the associated

 Figure 25.
 Resource Pool tree

 If you select an individual resource pool from the Virtual Infrastructure view, the Summary displays summary and utilization information for that resource pool.
 This is typically the type of information you see on the Summary tab when you select any individual object from the Virtual Infrastructure view.